 Debug unit assists software developers to debug their systems.
-It provides support for watchpoints, breakpoints and program-flow control registers.
+It provides support only for basic debugging and does not have support for more advanced debug features of OpenRISC 1000 architecture such as watchpoints, breakpoints and program-flow control registers.

 Figure 3.
 Block Diagram of Debug Unit